srl-labs/containerlab/docs/install.md

 sudo setsebool -P selinuxuser_execmod 1
 ```

 [^1]: Most containerized NOS will require >1 vCPU.
 RAM size depends on the lab size.
-Architecture: AMD64.
 IPv6 should not be disabled in the kernel.
-[^2]: No need to uninstall Docker Desktop, just make sure that it is not integrated with WSL2 machine that you intend to use with containerlab.
-Moreover, you can make it even work with Docker Desktop with a [few additional steps](https://twitter.com/networkop1/status/1380976461641834500/photo/1), but installing docker-ce into the WSL maybe more intuitive.
-[^3]: only available if installed from packages
+[^2]: only available if installed from packages